freecores/spacewire/doc/ReadMe.txt

+///////////////////////////////////////////////////////////////

 SpaceWire (SpW) for What?
 "Spw grown organically from the needs of on-board processing applications.

-      (SpW is a network with Routers)
+SpW is a network with Routers.

 This Standard addresses the handling of payload data and control information on board a spacecraft.
-It is a standard for a high speed data link, which is intended to meet the needs of future, high capability, remote sensing instruments and other space missions...
+It is a standard for a high speed data link, which is intended to meet the needs of future, high capability, remote sensing instruments and other space missions.

-      Processing units, mass-memory units and down-link telemetry systems devel- oped for one mission can be readily used on another mission, reducing the cost of development, improving reliability and most importantly increasing the amount of scientific work that can be achieved within a limited budget.
+Processing units, mass-memory units and down-link telemetry systems developed for one mission can be readily used on another mission, reducing the cost of development, improving reliability and most importantly increasing the amount of scientific work that can be achieved within a limited budget.

-      (SpW is currently being installed on several NASA and European Space Agency (ESA) spaceships to support onboard communications during space missions.---27 January 2003) SpaceWire has taken into consideration two existing standards, IEEE 1355-1995 and ANSI/TIA/EIA-644.
+SpW is currently being installed on several NASA and European Space Agency (ESA) spaceships to support onboard communications during space missions.---27 January 2003)

+SpaceWire has taken into consideration two existing standards, IEEE 1355-1995 and ANSI/TIA/EIA-644.

 "Point-to-point serial links with LVDS.
-The maximum data signalling rate that can be achieved is different from one system to another, depending on several factors such as:
-1)cable length, 2)driver-receiver technology, and 3)encoder-decoder design, and is limited by 4)skew and jitter."
+The maximum data signalling rate that can be achieved is different from one system to another, depending on several factors such as: 1)cable length, 2)driver-receiver technology, and 3)encoder-decoder design, and is limited by 4)skew and jitter."

-Diff & Relation  with IEE1355 device(eg. Atmel.Inc "TSS901E" which also called "SMCS332")
+Diff & Relation  with IEE1355 device(eg. Atmel.Inc "TSS901E" which
+also called "SMCS332")

 "The SMCS devices implement revision A of the standard, which is based on IEEE1355.
 They do not implement the current version of SpaceWire.
 However, the current version of SpaceWire is backwards compatible with the earlier revision."

-//////////////////////////////////////////////////////////////////////////////////////
+/////////////////////////////////////////////////////////////////